 Program enhancements include enrichment grants, specialized faculty mentoring, retreats, and leadership learning and myriad civic engagement opportunities.

-The Park Scholar Program at Ithaca College targets outstanding students entering the Roy H. Park School of Communications.
-Nearly 300 students have joined the Scholars program since its inception, studying the full range of communications majors including cinema, documentaries, emerging media, TV-Radio, journalism, management and marketing.
+The Program targets outstanding students entering the Roy H. Park School of Communications.
+Three hundred and twenty-five students have joined the Scholars program since its inception, studying the full range of communications majors including cinema, documentaries, emerging media, TV-Radio, journalism, management and marketing.
 Scholars are encouraged and trained to use the power of mass communication to make a positive impact on the world.
 In a typical year, the program supports a total of fifty or more students with commitments to cover the entire cost of attendance: tuition, room and board, books and supplies, and stipends for a computer and living expenses.
 One feature of the program is the “rising juniors” opportunity for meritorious students to receive a scholarship for the final two years of their undergraduate degree.

 Program enhancements include multiple opportunities for community engagement, leadership, and service training for participation locally, nationally and globally.
 Park Scholar alumni live, work and serve across the nation from New England to the Pacific Northwest, from Florida to Texas to California.